mvaldes42/philosophers/README.md

 	- timestamp_in_ms X is thinking
 	- timestamp_in_ms X died
 - [ ] a max of 10ms is accepted between the death of a philosopher and his printed status

 <br>

 - [ ] use a mutex to avoid duplicating forks states
 - [ ] each philosopher is a thread
 - [ ] if only one philosopher present, he must die

-⇨ Perhaps use a third party to communicate with the philosophers.
+⇨ Perhaps use a third party to communicate with the philosophers.<br>
-⇨ Possible use of the forks could be : take 0, 1 or 2 at a time.
+⇨ Possible use of the forks could be : take 0, 1 or 2 at a time.<br>
-⇨ Avoid deadlocks
+⇨ Avoid deadlocks<br>

 ## SET OF SHARED ATTRIBUTES